marketable-it-skills/s17-hu_ro_training_2023-module_b-restaurants-owners-hub/project-description.md

-# Test Project Outline – Module A – DineEase Showcase Website
+# Test Project Outline – Module B – Restaurant Owners' Hub

+## Competition time

+4 hours

+## Introduction

 **DineEase**, a small startup based in Hungary, initially made waves in the restaurant industry with their innovative restaurant software.
 Now, they are expanding their horizons with a brand new service that aims to revolutionize how people discover, explore, and engage with restaurants.
 Introducing DineEase, the all-in-one portal and progressive web application designed to enhance the dining experience.
 Visitors can choose between restaurants, view the full menu of any restaurant, read reviews from previous guests about the restaurant service and food.
 They can also book a table at the restaurant of their choice and order and pay through the website or the app.

-# Module B - Restaurant Owners' Hub
+## General Description of Project and Tasks

-In this modul you will develop a server-side rendered administration page where restaurant owners can easily manage their restaurant profiles and data.
-This hub empowers restaurant owners to update menus, respond to reviews, and keep their information up-to-date, ensuring a seamless and engaging experience for customers.Choose a suitable server-side framework from the available options in the provided Infrastructure List.
+In this module you will develop a server-side rendered administration page where restaurant owners can easily manage their restaurant profiles and data.
+This hub empowers restaurant owners to update menus, respond to reviews, and keep their information up-to-date, ensuring a seamless and engaging experience for customers.

+Choose a suitable server-side framework from the available options in the provided Infrastructure List.
 Carefully review the provided detailed description of the dynamic website's account management functionalities.
 Understand the various tasks and actions that users need to perform within their accounts.

-## Task List:
+## Requirements

+The goal of this project is to create a comprehensive restaurant management system that enables restaurant owners to efficiently manage their business operations through a secure, server-side rendered web application.
+The system must support user authentication, role-based access control, and provide intuitive interfaces for managing restaurant data, menus, reservations, and customer reviews.

-### 1. Database Design:
+### Database Design

 Design a robust and efficient database schema to accommodate user accounts and related data.
 Identify the necessary tables, relationships, and fields required for account management.